-Plywood is cheap but considered an emergency measure -- and it's critical that sizing and anchoring are done properly.
+Plywood is cheap but considered an emergency measure -- and it's little help unless you size and anchor it correctly.

-Even the smallest window must be covered because smaller openings actually get higher wind pressures than larger areas such as the side of your house, Mitrani says.
+Mitrani says even the smallest windows must be covered because in a major storm, smaller openings are actually subjected to higher wind pressures than larger areas such as the side of your house.

 The average window area to be covered (including doors with windows) is about 15 percent of a home's total square footage, according to the IBHS.
 A 2,000-square-foot home would need about 300 square feet of shutters.
 If your shutters cost $20 per square foot, you'll spend $6,000.